 Enjoy an eventful Easter holiday at Yorkshire Sculpture Park, with lots of great art, chocolate and fun for all the family.

-Blow away the winter cobwebs on a WILD Seasonal Walk (4 April 2015 / 11.00 / Free) and witness the delights of spring emerging throughout YSP; or become a young explorer in the Springtime Fun Trail (5+6 April 2015 / Free / Drop in), by taking a self-guided tour in search of YSP’s ‘golden geese’ and new-born lambs.
+Be active Blow away the winter cobwebs on a WILD Seasonal Walk (4 April 2015 / 11.00 / Free) and witness the delights of spring emerging throughout YSP; or become a young explorer in the Springtime Fun Trail (5+6 April 2015 / Free / Drop in), by taking a self-guided tour in search of YSP’s ‘golden geese’ and new-born lambs.

-Learn the ancient techniques of Basket Weaving (11 April 2015 / 10.00–16.00 / £70, concessions £65, includes refreshments, lunch and parking) in a one-day workshop with wood artist Peter Howcroft.
+Be creative Learn the ancient techniques of Basket Weaving (11 April 2015 / 10.00–16.00 / £70, concessions £65, includes refreshments, lunch and parking) in a one-day workshop with wood artist Peter Howcroft.
 Learn how to weave using cane to make your own basket, dish or bowl.

-Join the Family Sculpture Workshop: Moore Landed (8+9 April 2015 / 10.30 & 13.30 / £2) to create your own hand-held sculpture from clay and plaster, inspired by YSP’s new major exhibition of work by Henry Moore.
+Be inspired Join the Family Sculpture Workshop: Moore Landed (8+9 April 2015 / 10.30 & 13.30 / £2) to create your own hand-held sculpture from clay and plaster, inspired by YSP’s new major exhibition of work by Henry Moore.

 Be sure to see YSP’s major new exhibition, Henry Moore: Back to a Land, which features over 120 works considering the artist’s profound relationship with land.
 And don’t forget to pick up a Henry Moore family activity leaflet to find out about more fun things to do, at YSP and back at home.